CRA Outstanding Undergraduate Researcher Awards

 Personal Statement: The personal statement (not to exceed 300 words) should address the student’s interests and activities outside of research (e.g., club leadership, teaching, peer tutoring) and/or challenges encountered with respect to getting and staying involved in research.

-Academic Transcript: While excellence in research is the primary consideration for this award, all students must submit an academic transcript from their institution.
-Most institutions allow students to order copies of transcripts online, by mail, or in person via the office of admissions or registrar’s office.
+Academic Transcript: Excellence in research is the primary consideration for this award, but all students are required to submit an academic transcript from their institution.
+Unofficial transcripts are acceptable.

-Once the nomination materials are complete, the department chair (or an authorized representative) should complete and submit the nomination form.
+Once the nomination materials are complete, the department chair (or an authorized representative) should submit the nomination form.

 The nomination form will ask for: